 Central in Washington County, Utah — The American Mountains (Southwest)

 Location.
-37° 29.267′ N, 113° 37.821′ W. Marker is in Central, Utah, in Washington County.
-Marker is on Utah Route 18 at milepost 31, on the left.
+37° 28.617′ N, 113° 37.933′ W. Marker is in Central, Utah, in Washington County.
+Marker can be reached from Highway 18.
 Touch for map.
-This monument is clearly signed on Utah 18 and is approximately .5 mile N of the turnoff for the Mountain Meadow Memorial turnoff.
+There is a marked parking area just off the highway and then a foot path that leads you to the plaque.
 Marker is in this post office area: Central UT 84722, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-1990 Mountain Meadows Monument (approx. ¾ mile away); The Old Spanish Trail and The California Road (approx. ¾ mile away); a different marker also named The Mountain Meadows Massacre (approx. ¾ mile away); The Burial Sites (approx. ¾ mile away); Mountain Meadows Massacre Grave Site Memorial (approx. 1.1 miles away); American Legion Hiatt-Hunt Post 80 Hannah Louise Leavitt Terry (approx. 7.2 miles away); Eliza Jane Pulsipher Terry (approx. 7.2 miles away).
+The Old Spanish Trail and The California Road (within shouting distance of this marker); 1990 Mountain Meadows Monument (within shouting distance of this marker); The Mountain Meadows Massacre Mountain Meadows Massacre Grave Site Memorial (approx. 0.6 miles away); a different marker also named Mountain Meadows Massacre (approx. ¾ mile away); American Legion Hiatt-Hunt Post 80 (approx. 7.8 miles away); Hannah Louise Leavitt Terry (approx. 7.8 miles away); Eliza Jane Pulsipher Terry (approx. 7.8 miles away).
 Touch for a list and map of all markers in Central.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 6, 2012, by Chris English of Phoenix, Arizona.
-This page has been viewed 605 times since then.
-Photos: 1, 2, 3, 4. submitted on November 6, 2012, by Chris English of Phoenix, Arizona. • Syd Whittle was the editor who published this page.
+This page originally submitted on December 26, 2008, by Karen Key of Sacramento, California.
+This page has been viewed 1,080 times since then and 11 times this year.
+Photos: 1, 2, 3. submitted on December 26, 2008, by Karen Key of Sacramento, California.
+4, 5. submitted on September 2, 2011, by Bill Kirchner of Tucson, Arizona.